 Roche gives the description of a forensic accountant as an individual who despite the face value of the findings presented, goes ahead and questions the truthfulness of the data presented from what is presented by conducting detailed interviews of stakeholders to develop the truth especially if there is a presumption that the individuals may be lying.

 Professionally, a forensic accountant is an individual who specializes in fraud detection, documenting the exact documents with sufficient evidence required for successful criminal prosecution.
 They should be able to work in the most complex regulatory and litigation environments.
-They can reconstruct deceptive, missing or destroyed accounting records and pin point the root of the entire financial report or account record.
-Forensic accountants in addition have an economic and an appraiser’s points of view (Bologna and Lindquist, 1995).
+The role of the forensic accountant is to fully examine all the documents of the organization.
+They can reconstruct deceptive, missing or destroyed accounting records and pinpoint the root of the entire financial report or account record.
+Forensic accountants, in addition, have an economic and an appraiser’s points of view (Bologna and Lindquist, 1995).

 As an economist, they are well aware of the loss, social harm and damage estimates.
-They can use assumptions, algorithms and econometric models; can measure loss of goodwill and reputation.
+They can use assumptions, algorithms, and econometric models; can measure the loss of goodwill and reputation.

-The follow up and doggedness of a suspicion is after all that which sets aside forensic accountants from auditors (Bologna and Lindquist, 1995).
+The follow-up and doggedness of a suspicion are after all that which sets aside forensic accountants from auditors (Bologna and Lindquist, 1995).